marvukusic/FeedMyRSS/README.md

 - **Remove Feed**: Users can remove RSS feed from list by swiping left unwanted RSS feed.
 - **Items View**: Users can select an RSS feed from the list to view its latest items in a separate screen.
 - **Article View**: Users can read news article in popup browser view by tapping on relevant RSS feed item.
-- **MVVM Architecture**: Adheres to MVVM for better organization and testability.
-- **Data Persistence**: Stores data locally to persist RSS feeds selection.
-- **Unit and UI Testing**: Includes unit and UI tests for essential components.

 ## Requirements